newmancroos/ReactJs/README.md

 const updatedPerson = {...person, name="Nithin"}

-here we copy person object and change the value of the name so we'll have a new object with differnt value.
+here we copy person object and change the value of the name so we'll have a new object with differnt value. this is how redux maintains new state of the object and old states will be immutable.